Relative Cancellation: Relative Cancellation problem

-\begin{proof} (a,b) By \cite[Proposition 8.2.7 ]{MR-2001}, Weyl algebras, and universal enveloping algebras over finite dimensional Lie algebras are $\GKdim$-additive.
-For each algebra $A$ in (a) or (b), there is a filtration ${\mathbf F}$ such that $\gr_{F} A$ is isomorphic to the commutative polynomial ring.
+\begin{proof} (a,b) By \cite[Proposition 8.2.7]{MR-2001}, the Weyl algebras and the universal enveloping algebras over finite dimensional Lie algebras are $\GKdim$-additive.
+For each algebra $A$ in (a) or (b), there is a filtration ${\mathbf F}$ such that $\gr_{\mathbf F} A$ is isomorphic to the commutative polynomial ring.
 It is well-known that the commutative polynomial rings are firm domains.
 By Lemma \ref{xxlem2.1}(1), $A$ is a firm domain.
-If $A$ is in (b), there is a filtration ${\mathbf F}$ such that $\gr_{F} A$ is connected graded.
-So $F_0(A)=\Bbbk$ and whence $u_{P}(A)=\Bbbk$.
-For algebra $A$ in (a), $u_{P}(A)$ is an $\Aut$-stable.
-Since $A$ has a nontrivial filtration, $u_{P}(A)\neq A$.
-By Theorem \ref{xxthm3.5}(1), $A$ has no proper $\Aut$-stable subalgebra.
-Hence $u_{P}(A)=\Bbbk$ as required.
+It is well-known that if $A$ is in either (a) or (b), there is a filtration ${\mathbf F}$ such that $F_0(A)=\Bbbk$.
+Hence $u_{P}(A)=\Bbbk$.

-(c) Let $S_n$ denote a Sklyanin algebra of dimension $n$.
-By \cite[Appendix A]{TV-1996} Sklyanin algebra $S_n$ is a subalgebra of $T_{n}$ which is an iterated Ore extension of a commutative domain $K$.
-Since $K$ is a firm domain Lemma \ref{xxlem1.1}(1), so is $T_n$ by Lemma \ref{xxlem1.1}(3).
-Since $S_n$ is a subalgebra of $T_n$, $S_n$ is a firm domain by Lemma \ref{xxlem1.1}(2).
-By Lemma \ref{xxlem2.1}(3), $S_n$ is $\GKdim$-additive.
-Since $S_n$ is connected graded domain, $u_{P}(S_n)=\Bbbk$.
-So $S_n$ is in ${\mathcal R}$.
+(c) Let $A$ be a noetherian AS-regular algebra.
+Then it is $\GKdim$-additive by Part 3 of Lemma \ref{xxlem2.1}.
+Since $A$ is connected graded, if it is a firm domain, then it is $u_{\rm firm}$-minimal; that is, $A \in {\mathcal R}_{1}$.
+If $S_n$ is a Sklyanin algebra of dimension $n$, it can be considered as a subalgebra of $T_n$, which is an iterated Ore extension of a commutative domain $K$, see \cite[Appendix A]{TV-1996}.
+Since $K$ is a firm domain [Lemma \ref{xxlem1.1}(1)], so is $T_n$ by Lemma \ref{xxlem1.1}(3).
+Finally, since $S_n$ is a subalgebra of $T_n$, $S_n$ is also a firm domain by Lemma \ref{xxlem1.1}(2).